FDA seeks more advice on metal hip implants

 (Reuters Health) – Following a diet that mimics fasting may reduce risk factors for disease in generally healthy people, according to a small study.

-About 270,000 hip replacements are performed each year in the United States, accounting for nearly 40 percent of all joint replacements, according to the British Medical Journal.
-Analysts say the procedure can cost upwards of $17,000.
+The Food and Drug Administration said on Thursday it is considering whether to make so-called metal-on-metal hip implants subject to more rigorous testing and said it will discuss the issue at a two-day expert advisory panel meeting on June 27-28.

-But evidence has been growing for years that all-metal hip implants fail at higher rates than systems that use other materials.
-Patients who receive them have also been shown to have high concentrations of metal ions in their blood.
+The announcement follows several years of controversy over these implants, which appear to fail at a higher rate than systems that use other materials.

-A recent study from the National Joint Registry of England and Wales showed that about 6 percent of people with the metal-on-metal variety needed additional surgery to replace or repair them after five years, compared with 1.7 to 2.3 percent of people who had ceramic or plastic systems.
+A recent study from the National Joint Registry of England and Wales conducted between 2003 to 2011 showed that after five years, about 6 percent of people with the metal-on-metal variety needed additional surgery to replace or repair them, compared with 1.7 to 2.3 percent of people who had ceramic or plastic systems.

-The FDA's announcement on Thursday followed a May 2011 order from the agency requiring manufacturers of metal-on-metal implants to collect more safety data on the devices.
+In May last year, the FDA issued an order for manufacturers of metal-on-metal implants to collect more safety data on the devices, including data related to metal ion concentrations in the blood stream.

-Manufacturers have been plagued by recalls.
-In January, J&J announced it would take a $3 billion charge to cover the cost of recalling metal hips produced by its DePuy Orthopedics unit.

-The FDA said the upcoming advisory panel meeting would look at failure rates, metal ion testing, imaging methods, patient risk factors, follow-up surgery and complications associated with metal-on-metal hip replacement and resurfacing systems.

 (Reuters Health) – Following a diet that mimics fasting may reduce risk factors for disease in generally healthy people, according to a small study.